rpallares/Mongo.Migration/README.md

     }
     ```
 3`(Optional)` If you choose to put your migrations into an extra project,
 add the suffix `".MongoMigrations"` to the name and make sure it is referenced in the main project.
-By convention Mongo.Migration collects all .dlls named like that in your bin folder.
+By convention Mongo.RuntimeMigration collects all .dlls named like that in your bin folder.

 Compile, run and enjoy!